 1. Stanley 51-167 Claw Framing Hammer – Best Overall

-The Stanley 51-167 Claw Framing Hammer is a 22-ounce hammer perfect for large framing nails.
-The waffle face helps to grip the nail as it drives it into the wood.
-The head is also magnetic, so it’s much easier to get nails started, especially when they are at a strange angle.
+The Stanley 51-167 Claw Framing Hammer is a 22-ounce hammer perfect for large framing nails, and it’s our pick for the best overall framing hammer.
+The waffle face helps grip the nail as it drives it into the wood.
+The head is also magnetic, so getting nails started is much easier, especially when they are at a strange angle.

-The only downside to the Stanley 51-167 that we experienced while we were testing and reviewing it was that it has a flare at the handle’s end.
+The only downside to the Stanley 51-167 that we experienced while we were testing and reviewing it was that it had a flare at the handle’s end.
 The flare makes it hard to use with a tool belt and causes it to catch on the ladder rungs when moving up and down.

 2. Real Steel 0517 Ultra Framing Hammer – Best Value

 The Real Steel 0517 Ultra Framing Hammer is our pick for the best framing hammer for the money.
 It uses a single piece of tempered steel for the handle and head, so you never need to worry about the head coming loose during operation.
 It has a graphite core that helps balance the tool and provide weight relief.

-The waffle face helps the tool grip the nail, and it also incorporates a nail starter into the head.
-The handle features an ultra-sleek design, so it’s easy to store and carry with you.
+The waffle face helps the tool grip the nail and incorporates a nail starter into the head.
+The handle features an ultra-sleek design, making it easy to store and carry.
 The handle also features a thick, shock-absorbing rubber sleeve.

-We enjoyed using the Real Steel 0517 while reviewing it and found it comfortable to hold and easy to carry.
-The only thing we feel we should mention is that at 21-ounces, it’s a bit light for a framing hammer that usually ranges from 22 to 29 ounces.
+While reviewing the Real Steel 0517, we enjoyed using it and found it comfortable to hold and easy to carry.
+The only thing we should mention is that at 21 ounces, it’s a bit light for a framing hammer that usually ranges from 22 to 29 ounces.

 3. Estwing E3-22SM Framing Hammer – Premium Choice

 The Estwing E3-22SM Framing Hammer is our premium choice framing hammer.
 It uses professional-grade steel in a single-piece design, so the head will never work loose or fall off.
-It’s lightweight but effective at 22 ounces.
+It’s lightweight but practical at 22 ounces.
 It has a shock, reducing rubber grip that eliminates up to 70% of vibrations as you work, significantly reducing fatigue and letting you accomplish more per day.

 It’s also available with a smooth or waffle face to suit any preference.
-The only problem we had while using the Estwing E3-22SM was that the handle is a little long at almost 16-inches, and it can throw the hammer off balance on occasion.
+The only problem we had while using the Estwing E3-22SM was that the handle is a little long at almost 16 inches, and it can occasionally throw the hammer off balance.

 4. TEKTON 30325 Magnetic Head Framing Hammer

 The TEKTON 30325 Magnetic Head Framing Hammer is a 22-ounce framing hammer with a two-piece design.
 The head is durable hardened steel, while the body uses lightweight corrosion-resistant fiberglass.
 The head has a waffle face with a sharpened straight claw for removing nails and staples.

-It’s also equipped with a special magnetic chamber for placing and starting nails easily without risk to the fingers.
+It’s also equipped with a special magnetic chamber for placing and starting nails easily.
 The handle features a shock-absorbing rubber grip that is comfortable and reduces fatigue.
-We had three TEKTON 30325 hammers in our shop, but one split right where the head meets the shaft, so these aren’t quite as durable as the one-piece units.
+We had three TEKTON 30325 hammers in our shop, but one split right where the head meets the shaft, so they aren’t quite as durable as the one-piece units.

 5. Vaughan & Bushnell CF2HC California Framer

-The Vaughan & Bushnell CF2HC California Framer is a USA made framing hammer that features a polished head with a comfortable, curved wooden handle that many veteran professionals prefer over the more modern all-steel hammers.
-The curved handle provides a comfortable grip and better leverage to drive nails faster, and the waffle face on the head allows it to grip the nail instead of sliding so more force is transferred and used.
+The Vaughan & Bushnell CF2HC California Framer is a USA-made framing hammer with a polished head and a comfortable, curved wooden handle that many veteran professionals prefer over the more modern all-steel hammers.
+The curved handle provides a comfortable grip and better leverage to drive nails faster, and the waffle face on the head allows it to grip the nail instead of sliding, so more force is transferred and used.

-A magnetic nail holder makes it easy to get nails started, even high above the head.
+A magnetic nail holder makes it easy to start nails, even high above your head.
 The downside we experienced with the Vaughan & Bushnell CF2HC is that it’s a little light for a framing hammer at only 19 ounces, and the steelhead is a bit brittle, which caused the claw to snap off the one we were using.

 6. Fiskars Milled-face Framing Hammer

 The Fiskars Milled-face Framing Hammer is a 22-ounce hammer with an attractive and unique design that utilizes its patented IsoCore shock control system that transfers four times less shock to your hand.
-It has a 22-ounce head with a waffle face and a magnetic nail starter, and a 16-inch-long handle with an insulation sleeve to help you get a better grip and reduce vibrations.
+It has a 22-ounce head with a waffle face, a magnetic nail starter, and a 16-inch-long handle with an insulation sleeve to help you get a better grip and reduce vibrations.